*Editor's note: This article was originally published April 10 and updated April 14 with new information.

 This is being achieved in various ways such as development of lighter weight hydraulic components so machine payloads can be increased.
 More durable designs through new materials and integreation of components are also helping to achieve this.
 In addition, the increasing incorporation of sensors into hydraulic components and systems is enabling performance monitoring so machine owners can be more proactive about performing maintenance and thus reduce costly unplanned downtime.

-A lot of new technologies have been introduced at bauma 2025, too many to list here, so be sure to stay tuned in the coming weeks for more content highlighting these and other information collected during the show.
+A lot of new technologies were introduced at bauma 2025, too many to list here, so be sure to stay tuned in the coming weeks for more content highlighting these and other information collected during the show.

 Did you attend bauma 2025 as well?
 What was your favorite thing you saw?
 Didn't attend the show but have insights on trends you're seeing in the industry?
 Feel free to reach out and let me know your thoughts at [email protected].